CraigPaskowitz/craigclaw/README.md

 ### Hybrid Approach

-Deterministic logic is used where rules are stable; AI is used for interpretation and judgment.
+Deterministic logic where rules are stable; AI where judgment is required.

 ### Gradual Automation